mmenestret/jdegoes.github.io/_posts/2014-11-18-precog-lessons-learned.md

 Probably the single most important lesson I learned from Precog is that you need to apply *super-human focus* to solving an extremely *well-defined pain* held by an extremely *well-defined market*.

-Make your solution so impossibly good that no one who has the pain would ever consider using anything else.
-If you don't have the resources to do that, it means the pain or the market aren't focused enough.
+Make your solution so *impossibly good* that no one who has the pain would even *consider* using anything else.
+If you don't have the resources to do that, it means you need more focus.

 At Precog, we were building a very broad platform to solve a huge range of use cases.
 The reasons why this strategy doesn't work so well are pretty obvious in retrospect: